wavefrontHQ/docs/pages/doc/logging_log_browser.md

 Follow these steps to search and filter logs:

-1. Click the date picker to select a time window you want to see logs.
-A default time window is set for you based on your settings.
+1. (Optional) Click the date picker to select a time window you want to see logs for.
 1. To get the list of logs you want, you have these options:
   * From the **Source** drop-down menu, select a [source](logging_overview.html#whats-a-tanzu-observability-log).
 You can filter logs by only one source.
   * In the **All Tags** list, click a tag and select a value from the list.
 You can filter logs by a combination of tags.
-  * In the search bar, enter a word or expression and click **Search** or press Enter when [using the Keyboard to navigate](wavefront_keyboard_shortcuts.html#keyboard-shortcuts-and-their-usage).
+  * In the search bar, enter a word or expression and click **Search** or press Enter if you're [using the Keyboard to navigate](wavefront_keyboard_shortcuts.html#keyboard-shortcuts-and-their-usage).
 You can filter logs by a combination of words and expressions in the log messages.
   <br/>**Example: Combination of search terms**:
     ![Shows the error word on the search bad and the logs that contain the word error in them with error highlighted on the log messages](images/logging_search_key_word.png)

-1. When you see the logs on the Log Browser, you can refine the search results further by using source, tags, and words or expressions as filters.
+1. When you see the logs on the Log Browser, you can refine the search results.

 **Example:**
 <ul>